qitianshi/tyros/Lesson 1/README.md

 ## Variables
 Variables store values.
 You can imagine them like labelled boxes that contain different objects.
 The object inside the box is the value of the variable.
 The label on the box is the name of the variable.

-In this example, we created a variable called "myVar" and gave it the value of "Hello".
+In this example, we created a variable called "myVar" and gave it the value of "Hello" using the equals sign `=`, the assignment operator.

 ```Python
 greeting = "Hello"